melv-narrow/LaunchForge/README.md

 - logging library

 ### Installation
-1. Clone or download the repository containing the Startup-Apps program.
+1. Clone or download the repository containing the LaunchForge program.
 2. Ensure Python 3.x is installed on your system.
 3. Install the required libraries using pip:
    ```